What is hurting local farms more than Monsanto?

 Believe me, I'm just as guilty at times of craving convenience, I'm trying to run my own business and homeschool, too!

-Ask your farmer, they might be willing to come to you too!
+Ask your farmer, they might be willing to come to you too — especially if you tell your friends and get them more business!

-Also keep in mind that this is not just a local issue, because there are plenty local farms that don't know how to build nutrients back into their soil and they spray just as much of the nasty chemicals as industrial farms do.
+Also keep in mind that this is not just a local issue, because there are plenty local farms that don't know how to build nutrients back into their soil, and they spray just as much of the nasty chemicals as industrial farms do.
 It's important to know your farmer, and it's not that tricky.
 Just chatting with your favorite farmers market vendor each week works well, too.
 Or ask around to see where your friends get their healthy foods.
-Or ask at your local WAPF chapter.
+You could also use one of the best resources out there: your local WAPF chapter!

 I know it's not JUST convenience that's in the mix here…